 Measure, plan and monitor.

 Whether you currently have high blood pressure or are looking to reduce your risk of developing it, there are simple steps you can take.
-Working to improve your modifiable risk factors through diet, exercise, clinically supported natural health products like PreCardix® and well-managed chronic conditions can be tremendously beneficial for your overall health.
+Working to improve your modifiable risk factors through diet, exercise and well-managed chronic conditions can be tremendously beneficial for your overall health.

 Taking daily blood pressure readings will give insight into your body and help identify any deviations from your normal before major problems arise.
 Understanding what hypertension is and what your blood pressure readings mean will help you make empowered decisions about your health.